neil-nb/PatternAnalysis-2025/2D_Improved_UNET_47205145/README.md

 ## Overview
 This project implements an Improved U-Net for 2D segmentation of the HipMRI Prostate Cancer dataset, which corresponds to Project 3 (Normal Difficulty).
+The goal is to segment the prostate and surrounding organs (body outline, bone, bladder, rectum, and prostate) from MRI slices to support radiotherapy treatment planning and anatomical analysis.

 The model enhances the original U-Net architecture by incorporating residual connections, spatial and channel squeeze-and-excitation (scSE) modules, and attention gates to improve feature representation and segmentation accuracy.